Neil Nitin Mukesh: 2007–2010: Debut and breakthrough

 His final film of the year was Madhur Bhandarkar's Jail, a drama revolving around the cruel reality faced by prisoners in Indian jails.
 The film's aesthetically shot nude scene (demonstrating the torture Mukesh's character received in jail) and a masturbation scene sparked controversy; as a result, the latter scene was shortened.
 Mukesh remarked, "My nude or masturbation scenes are not for titillation.
 It's a very practical need in the script.
 My character is in jail without sex for 2-1/2 years.
 What does he do?
 He naturally seeks pleasure by himself."
 A commercial failure, the film and his performance were praised by critics.
 Taran Adarsh wrote: "Not only does Neil Nitin Mukesh deliver his finest performance to date, but the performance would easily rank amongst the finest this year.
 He conveys the pathos and helplessness that this character demands with amazing understanding.
 He deserves all praise for his extra-ordinary portrayal."

-In 2010, Mukesh featured in Pradeep Sarkar's action drama Lafangey Parindey with Deepika Padukone.
+In 2010, Mukesh featured in Pradeep Sarkar's action drama Lafangey Parindey alongside Deepika Padukone.
 While the film received mixed reviews, his portrayal of a fighter was appreciated by critics.
 According to Sify's Sonia Chopra, Neil's "underplayed acting style complements the character's sketch perfectly".
 Blessy Chettiar of Daily News and Analysis noted: "He looks great in every frame and carries off [the character's] rugged demeanour with panache."
 Lafangey Parindey was a moderate commercial success, with a worldwide revenue of ₹310 million.
 Neil then starred in Sudhir Mishra's dramatic thriller Tera Kya Hoga Johnny.

-He has also been a brand ambassador to one of the leading clothing brands of the country, Oxemberg, in April 2010.
+He was also been a brand ambassador to the clothing brand Oxemberg in April 2010.